Key takeaways

 Duplicate entry detection

 Multiple hands, multiple data sources, and one mistake that doubles a transaction, that is a classic bookkeeping headache.
 A smart duplicate entry finder understands that descriptions vary across systems.
-“Amazon Pay India Private Limited” in a bank line could appear as “Amazon Pay” in your expense app, yet the AI uses amounts, date proximity, UTR references, splits, and refund patterns to find real duplicates while avoiding noise.
+"Amazon Pay India Private Limited" in a bank line could appear as "Amazon Pay" in your expense app.

-Consider this, a refund of ₹2,847 appears from both an email and a bank feed entry.
+Consider this: a refund of ₹2,847 appears from both an email and a bank feed entry.
 The AI links the clues, flags the likely duplicate, and surfaces evidence, saving hours.
-It also differentiates legitimate payment reversals from accidental double postings.
+For UPI reversals specifically, it matches via UTR numbers and timestamps, handling the complexity of partial refunds and split settlements that are common in Indian digital payments.

 Balance mismatch alerts

 Nothing derails a close like a ledger that does not match the bank.
 Balance mismatch alerts act as an early warning signal.
-The AI watches the flow, not just end balances, and explains variances, missed banking fees, cleared cheques not posted, timing differences, or back dated entries.
+The AI watches the flow, not just end balances, and explains variances: missed banking fees, cleared cheques not posted, timing differences, or back dated entries.

-Example, your HDFC statement shows ₹12,37,000, Tally shows ₹12,45,000.
+Example: your HDFC statement shows ₹12,37,000, Tally shows ₹12,45,000.
 The AI isolates ₹3,000 in SMS charges and a ₹5,000 cheque update, pinpointing causes so you can fix them quickly.
-It scales to multiple banks, credit cards, and multi location cash controls.
-See also, AI driven bookkeeping accuracy.

 Anomaly detection

-This protects against both fraud and genuine mistakes, an extra zero in a payment, a vendor overcharge, or an incorrect classification.
+This protects against both fraud and genuine mistakes: an extra zero in a payment, a vendor overcharge, or an incorrect classification.
 It also spots off trend GST computations by comparing month over month patterns.

 Audit trail verification